nasa/daidalus/C++/README.md

 $ ./DaidalusExample
 ```

-Several DAA metrics can be computed in batch mode for a given
+Several DAA metrics can be computed in batch mode for given
-encounter file using the sample
+configuration and encounter files using the sample
 program `DaidalusAlerting`, e.g.,

 ```